 8) Tailwind

-In order to drive a good amount of traffic to your blog and connect with your target market, you’ll want to share your posts as much as possible.
+To drive a good amount of traffic to your blog and connect with your target market, you’ll want to share your posts as much as possible.
 Since sharing manually can be time-consuming, a scheduling tool like Tailwind can make things a lot easier.
 Add each social media platform and schedule your posts all at once so you don’t need to keep posting.
-Plus, they offer a Smart Bio feature for Instagram that enables people to click direct URLs to each individual page, rather than only being able to send them to the main link in our Insta bio.
-Head to this page to sign up for your free Tailwind account and create your own Smart Bio now.
+Plus, they offer a Smart Bio feature for Instagram that enables people to click direct URLs to each page, rather than only being able to send them to the main link in our Insta bio.
+Head to this page to sign up for your free Tailwind account and create your own Smart Bio now!

 9) Grammarly

 Even if you hire a ghostwriter for your blog, Grammarly can be beneficial to help you edit both on your site and across your brand’s social media pages.
-The extension catches spelling and punctuational errors with its free version, and if you choose to upgrade to the premium version, it can assist with grammar and helping you choose the best wording.
+The extension catches spelling and punctuational errors with its free version, and if you choose to upgrade to the premium version, it can assist with grammar and help you choose the best wording.

 10) Google Analytics

-In order to keep track of your visitor’s interactions on your site, you’ll want to use Google Analytics.
+To keep track of your visitor’s interactions on your site, you’ll want to use Google Analytics.
 The program will allow you to follow along with where your visitors are coming from (both physical location and online point of access,) and which pages or posts they’re frequenting while on your blog.

 Pin it for later!